 Our members do not come from the children’s sector, but rather represent employers who are “unexpected” advocates for children.
 Their status as outsiders can help draw attention to these issues.
-Their work complements the efforts of traditional children’s advocates everywhere, with the same goals of high-quality, appropriate services and supports for children and their families.
+Their work complements the efforts of traditional children’s advocates everywhere, with the same goals of high-quality, appropriate services and supports for children and families.

 Our U.S. organization, ReadyNation, was founded in 2006.
-Over the past three years, ReadyNation members have generated more than 500 media pieces on the business case for investing in early childhood, and participated in advocacy campaigns that won more than $3 billion in new state and national public funds.
-We also give companies ideas and examples of actions they can take at the community and company levels, including corporate social responsibility initiatives.
+Over the past three years, ReadyNation members have generated more than 500 media pieces on the business case for investing in early childhood, and participated in advocacy campaigns that won more than $4 billion in new state and national public funds.
+We also give companies ideas and examples of actions they can take at both the community and company levels, including corporate social responsibility initiatives.

 Since 2014, we have helped countries around the world create their own networks of business advocates for improving the economy and the workforce through effective investments in early childhood.
-Highlights of our work include:
+Some highlights of our work include the following:

 - Working with leaders in Uganda, Romania and Australia to create their own networks of business advocates for early childhood.

 - Organizing the first Global Business Summit on Early Childhood in October 2015.

 - Collaborating with five foundations (Jacobs Foundation, Bernard van Leer Foundation, Aga Khan Foundation, Compagnia di San Paolo, and King Baudouin Foundation) to host the first European Business Forum on Early Childhood with teams from eight countries (October 2016)

-- Creating two open letters to the United Nations, the first one calling for early childhood to be included in the Sustainable Development Goals and the second one celebrating this achievement.
+- Creating two open letters to the United Nations, the first calling for early childhood to be included in the Sustainable Development Goals and the second celebrating this achievement.
 The letters were signed by more than 150 business leaders worldwide and were the only such public statement by a business group on this topic.